davew-msft/blockchain-hackathon/EnvironmentSetup.md

 If you have issues with the installations, let us know.
 Python is particularly finnicky.

 * vscode
+  * consider setting the default shell in vscode to `git bash` or `wsl`.
+CTL+Shft+P then `terminal: seelect default shell`
+* an ssh client should be available.
+Putty is a good choice, or WSL, or `git bash`
 * [Node.js 10.15.x or higher](https://nodejs.org/en/)
   * to check for node: `node --version`
   * this is needed for npm later